-Our Learning Support teachers Ms. Brad (K-4) and Mrs. Agnihotri (5-8) work collaboratively with classroom teachers to provide individual programming for students as needed.
+Our Learning Support teachers Mrs. Austin (Mrs. Brad returning in March) (K-4) and Mrs. Agnihotri (5-8) work collaboratively with classroom teachers to provide individual programming for students as needed.
 If you have academic concerns with respect to your child, please contact the classroom teacher and they will forward the concern to the Learning Support Teacher.